-Generally, you work out the decline in value of a depreciating asset using either the prime cost or diminishing value method.
+Generally, you work out the decline in value of a depreciating asset using either the prime cost or the diminishing value method.
 Both methods are based on the effective life of an asset.
 The decline in value calculator on our website will help you with the choice and the calculations.
-For most depreciating assets, you choose whether to self-assess the effective life or use the Commissioner's determination which is in Taxation Ruling TR 2000/18 - Effective life of depreciating assets.
-To get this publication, see page 10.
+For most depreciating assets, you choose whether to self-assess the effective life or use the Commissioner's determination that is in Taxation Ruling TR 2007/3 - Income tax: effective life of depreciating assets (applicable from 1 July 2007).
+To get this publication, see page 8.

-Your deduction for decline in value is reduced by the extent you use the asset, or have it installed ready for use, for other than a taxable purpose.
+Your deduction for decline in value is reduced by the extent to which you use the asset, or have it installed ready for use, for a non-taxable purpose.
 A taxable purpose includes the purpose of producing assessable income.

-You can allocate low-cost assets and low-value assets you hold to a low-value pool and work out the decline in value of all the assets in the pool in a single calculation.
+You can allocate your low-cost assets and low-value assets to a low-value pool and work out the decline in value of all the assets in the pool in a single calculation.
 A low-cost asset is a depreciating asset (except a horticultural plant) whose cost at the end of the year in which you start to use it is less than \$1,000 (excluding input tax credit entitlements).
-A low-value asset is a depreciating asset (except a horticultural plant) that is not a low-cost asset but which has an opening adjustable value of less than \$1,000, and for which you have worked out any available deductions for decline in value for a previous income year under the diminishing value method.
+A low-value asset is a depreciating asset (except a horticultural plant) that is not a low-cost asset but that has an opening adjustable value of less than \$1,000, and for which you have worked out any available deductions for decline in value for a previous income year under the diminishing value method.